PULKIT1707/Agentic-AI-E-Commerce-Assistant-/USAGE.md

 - The config.json file should be in the same directory

 ### "No products found"
-- Check that platforms are correct (ebay, amazon)
+- Check that platforms are correct (fakestore, dummyjson, ebay, amazon)
 - Try different search terms
 - Check API keys if using real APIs